 Graduating from college is a huge accomplishment, but it can be a bit scary, especially if you do not have a job lined up as soon as you graduate from college.
 It can be even scarier if you graduate in the red.
 It is tough because if your parents have been helping you cover your expenses, they may not be willing to continue to fork money out each month.
 You may find yourself responsible for all of your expenses and any student loans you took out while you where in school.
-It takes college graduates an average of about six months depending on their field and the current economic conditions, so how do you survive until you do find that job.
+It takes college graduates an average of about six months depending on their field and the current economic conditions, so how do you survive until you do find that job or have to choose between offers.

 Create a Budget